📊 Strategy 📊 Creator economy 📊 Publishing 📊 Data 🇺🇸 US 🇬🇧 UK 🇩🇪 DE

 POV / skit8 % – 18 %Entertainment; no purchase signal

 The operational consequence is direct: stop reporting creator campaigns on views and likes.
 Report them on saves, and brief creators to produce save-driving formats.
+Concrete example from our dataset: @thtgrlreads's Kindle Unlimited recommendation post drove 21,700 likes and a 71 % save rate on zero paid spend. @thecalvinbooks's March 18 post "Recent Reads That Broke My Reading Slump" converted at a 15 % saves-to-likes ratio — lower in raw terms, but strong for a mega account (557.7K followers, live-verified April 22).
 A silent review or recommendation list outperforms a polished book haul on the metric that correlates with actual sales lift.
 The measurement shift is not cosmetic — it changes which creators look good in a post-mortem, which usually changes who gets booked next quarter.

 Why underused